 The choice of programming language for a new application can only be made after considering a number of factors, including the core functionality and purpose of the application, the underlying technology infrastructure available, as well as connectivity, scalability and security requirements.
-Furthermore, the clients own preferences and budgets need to be taken into account.
+Furthermore, the clients own preferences and budgets need to be taken into account based on their business market share and types of applications.

 A case could be made that a Microsoft based solution is an appropriate choice for an Enterprise-level application with strict security requirements and high data integrity needs (in our experience, Microsoft SQL Server as the back end database for large databases is absolutely rock solid, and ASP.NET has several built in security features).
 A PHP/open source solution might be a sensible choice for a smaller application with tight budgets.
 On the other hand, a Java application might be preferable when cross-platform operability is essential, with its “write once, deploy anywhere” mantra.